 Cuba is a fascinating destination, particularly if you travel beyond the all-inclusive tourist hotels.
 It is the largest of the Caribbean islands, located just 145 km south of Florida.
 Most foreign tourists go there for the hot weather and spectacular beaches.

-I went to Cuba to visit my daughter who was studying for a semester at the University of Havana.
-She was there with 20 other students from Dalhousie University in Canada as part of their international development program.
+I went to Cuba to visit my daughter, Jessica, who was studying for a semester at the University of Havana.
+Jessica was there with 20 other students from Dalhousie University in Canada as part of their international development program.
 She stayed in the home of an extended Cuban family and ate her breakfast and dinner with them as part of her board.
 These homes are called casas particulares and operate under many government restrictions.
 My daughter showed me Havana and then we rented a car and drove around the island for a few days.

 Cuba was a very popular tourist destination until the Revolution in 1959.
 By the mid-1960s the communist-led government had eliminated the tourist industry altogether.
 When the Soviet Union collapsed in 1997, however, the country needed to get foreign revenue from other sources.